-We value our stakeholders and their feedback in regards to our businesses and ESG aspects.
-With the goal to strengthen the sustainability approach and performance of the Group, we put the effort into maintaining close communication with our key stakeholders, including but not limited to government and regulatory authorities, shareholders, employees, customers, suppliers, and the general public.
-We take stakeholders' expectations into consideration in formulating our businesses and ESG strategies by utilizing diversified engagement methods and communication channels, shown as below.
+We value our stakeholders and their feedback in regard to our businesses and ESG aspects.
+With the goal of strengthening the sustainability approach and performance of the Group, we put effort into maintaining close communication with our key stakeholders, including but not limited to government and regulatory authorities, shareholders, employees, customers, suppliers, and the general public.
+We take stakeholders' expectations into consideration in formulating our businesses and ESG strategies by utilizing diversified engagement methods and communication channels, as shown below.